 And stay she did!

 For the first 10 years she happily taught elementary school classes, including five years at Notre Dame School in Belmont, then a College of Notre Dame demonstration school.
 In 1964 she became principal for the first time at Notre Dame Elementary School in Chico.
 She loved the experience and the families and remembers that sometimes tuition was paid in produce!
 She also enjoyed five years as the Director of Postulants and later served as principal at Notre Dame Elementary School in San Francisco for nine years and found it a great way to fulfill a call to work with the poor.

-Sr. Julie Marie calls living at the Province Center in Belmont, CA, “a gift” and is thankful for the “idea that wouldn’t go away.”
+Sister Julie Marie is now retired, calls living at the Province Center in Belmont, Calif. "a gift" and is thankful for the "idea that wouldn't go away."